mfouesneau/rs-gh-app/README.md

 ## Configuration

-The tool uses a `apps.yaml` file in the current directory by default.
+The tool uses a `apps.yaml` file in the current directory or with the binary by default.
 You can specify a custom configuration file using the `--config` or `-c` option.
 If the configuration file doesn't exist, a sample configuration will be created automatically.

 ### Example Configuration